 As we prepared for the Fall and Winter seasons and realized the arrival of the seasonal flu in the midst of the COVID-19 pandemic would make for a fearful duo, we brought to the attention of the community the dual threats – the co-occurrence of the two contagious respiratory illnesses in the same patient.
 We offered the needed advice: Get the flu vaccine at the first opportunity.
 It is our best protection against the fearful duo.

 It was around this time that we experienced the surge of cases and wondered whether we were seeing the second wave of the pandemic.
 We remembered: The historic influenza pandemic of 1918-1919, also known as the Spanish flu, showed three waves.
 Its highly fatal second wave accounted for most of the American deaths attributed to it.
 This is the reference being made when we speak of COVID’s second wave and its dreaded severity.
-But the Spanish flu’s greater severity was due to mutation of the virus to a more virulent strain.
+But the Spanish flu’s greater severity was due to the mutation of the virus to a more virulent strain.
 Presently, the occurrence of variant strains has very much been on the news channels.

 The wide circle of tragedy

 We learned about the “wide circle of tragedy with every COVID-19 death,” that is, no death is ever just ‘a number.’
 Bereaved children get pushed into or near poverty and risked foster care placement after deaths of parents.
 That applying a “bereavement multiplier of 9 for every death,” as developed by researchers at the Penn State University, we would appreciate the gravity of the current toll of deaths in Canada and in the world.
 That long-term impacts and disabilities do exist: long-term damage to patients’ lungs, heart, immune system, and brain.
 That as much as a third of the patients who recovered had difficulty breathing and unusual fatigue months after their diagnosis and as much as close to 89% of recovered patients had “abnormal findings on cardiovascular imaging.